SharePoint/sp-dev-provisioning-templates/tenant/ContosoTeamSite/README.md

 # Team Site

-This template is quite a complex template with some example content for enabling collaboration at team site level.
+This template is an example of enabling collaboration at a team level.
+It has many parts including news, files, and team calendar.

 ![Full layout](./top-team.png)

-Notice that you can easily extend the initially provisioned site for example by doing following modifications:
+You can easily extend the by doing following:

 - Include product or company news directly on the team site welcome page from the hub sites
-- Include discussions and other web parts on the page based on your requirements
+- Include discussions and other web parts on the page

 ## Template content